YumYummity/dm-pinger/README.md

 # To-Do
 - Fix a lot of bugs
 - Make PyPresence not abort code if running without discord app
+- More modes (oh no its wall mode and minigun mode)
+- more more more bug fixes

 # Prompts
 `A guide to all the prompts.
 Everything is caps-sensitive!`